rook/rook/Documentation/edgefs-csi.md

 kubectl apply -f .
 ```

-Note that for Kubernetes versions >= v1.12.1 CSI architecutre introduced kind=CSIDriver CRD.
+Note that for Kubernetes versions >= v1.12.1 CSI architecture introduced kind=CSIDriver CRD.
 To use earlier version change pwd to 'k8s-prior-12.1' subdirectory.

 There should be number of EdgeFS CSI plugin PODs available running as a DaemonSet
 ```